carpentries-incubator/ML_with_AWS_SageMaker/episodes/Training-models-in-SageMaker-notebooks-part2.md

 role = sagemaker.get_execution_role()
 print(f'role = {role}')

-# Create a SageMaker session to manage interactions with Amazon SageMaker, such as training jobs, model deployments, and data input/output.
-session = sagemaker.Session()

 # Initialize an S3 client to interact with Amazon S3, allowing operations like uploading, downloading, and managing objects and buckets.
 s3 = boto3.client('s3')